 Disclosure Improvements.
 In October 2023, the FASB issued guidance to modify the disclosure and presentation requirements of a variety of topics in the codification.
 Among other updates, amendments specific to the Company include updates to disclosure requirements related to derivative instruments, diluted earnings per share, commitments, and amounts and terms of unused lines of credit.
-The effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
-The Company is currently evaluating the impact of the adoption of this guidance on its financial statements and related disclosures.
+The effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
+The Company will monitor updates to the regulations as they become effective and adjust its disclosures as needed in future filings.

 Segment Reporting.
 In November 2023, the FASB issued guidance to enhance segment disclosures by requiring incremental segment information on an annual and interim basis for all public entities.
 Among other provisions, this guidance will require public entities to disclose significant segment expenses that are regularly provided to the chief operating decision maker ("CODM") and included within each reported measure of segment profit or loss.
 This guidance is effective for all public entities for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
-The Company is currently evaluating the impact of the adoption of this guidance on its financial statements and related disclosures.
+This guidance is expected to only affect disclosures, rather than the Company's financial statements.
+These changes will be incorporated into the Company's filings beginning with its Annual Report on Form 10-K for the year ended December 31, 2024.

 Improvements to Income Tax Disclosures.
 In December 2023, the FASB issued guidance to enhance the transparency and decision usefulness of income tax disclosures through improvements in rate reconciliation and income taxes paid information.
 Among other provisions, this guidance requires public entities to disclose specific categories in the rate reconciliation, using both percentages and reporting currency amounts; and present cash taxes paid on a disaggregated basis.
 This guidance is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
-The Company is currently evaluating the impact of the adoption of this guidance on its financial statements and related disclosures.
+This guidance is expected to only affect disclosures, rather than the Company's financials, and will be incorporated into its filings once effective.